zero-to-mastery/resources/YouTubeChannels.md

 - [Naresh i Technologies](https://www.youtube.com/playlist?list=PLVlQHNRLflP_OxF1QJoGBwH_TnZszHR_j): Naresh i Technologies is a channel to learn various programming languages and these video tutorials are used to learn and to be good at all the Data Structure Algorithms with their implementations in C programming language in a very clear manner.

+- [Jenny's lectures CS/IT NET&JRF](https://www.youtube.com/channel/UCM-yUTYGmrNvKOCcAl21g3w): Jenny’s Lectures CS/IT NET&JRF is a Free YouTube Channel providing Computer Science / Information Technology / Computer-related tutorials including Important Computer Science Tutorials and much more.
+I personally like their Data Structure and Algorithms playlist with is covered using C Language.
+The explanation is very good and any newbie can easily grasp new concepts.

 ## Machine Learning and Data Science

 - [3Blue1Brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw):